-Polymer Banknotes are gradually being rolled out accross Scotland and England, with the Northern Ireland banknote issuers begining the transition to polymer in 2019.
+Polymer Banknotes are gradually being rolled out accross Scotland, Northern Ireland and England, with a further 7 notes scheduled to be released in 2020.

 The thin, flexible plastic material is resistant to dirt and moisture so will stay cleaner than paper and will incorporate advanced security features making the banknotes difficult to counterfeit.
 They will also lasts at least 2.5 times longer than paper banknotes improving the quality of notes in circulation.

 New £5 notes were introduced into circulation in Scotland in 2016 followed by the £10 notes in 2017 and £20 in 2020.
 The Polymer £50's will also start to enter circulation from July 2021.

 In Northern Ireland new £5 & £10 notes were released into circulation on the 27th February 2019 and polymer £20 notes were rolled out from July 2020.

 Old paper design banknotes will continue to be removed from circulation as the new polymer banknotes are issued.
 Longer term, this will create a simpler banknote circulation model in Scotland and Northern Ireland.